Salah £12m, De Bruyne £11.5m: Fantasy Premier League reveal big-name player prices ahead of 2020-21 season | Goal.com

 In the game, participants are given a budget of £100 million to select 15 players - a starting XI and four substitutes - to take part in each gameweek.
 Players collect points from each match based on goals, assists, clean sheets and other factors.
 That means spending your budget wisely is an integral feature of the competition.

-On Friday, FPL revealed the first three prices of players - Liverpool star Mohamed Salah, and Manchester City duo Raheem Sterling and Kevin De Bruyne.
+On Friday, FPL revealed the first prices of players for next season.
+Liverpool star Mohamed Salah, and Manchester City duo Raheem Sterling and Kevin De Bruyne were the first three to be announced, with Bruno Fernandes and Sadio Mane following later in the afternoon.

-Salah has been priced at £12m, while including either Sterling or De Bruyne will take an £11.5m chunk out of a fantasy manager's budget.
+Salah and Liverpool co-star Sadio Mane have both been priced at £12m, while including either Sterling or De Bruyne will take an £11.5m chunk out of a fantasy manager's budget.

-They could well be worth the cost however, as all three men scored highly in the 2019-20 campaign.
+They could well be worth the cost however, as they scored highly in the 2019-20 campaign.
 City midfielder De Bruyne was the highest scoring player last season, recording 251 points.
-Salah was worth 233 for managers who chose to keep him in for all 38 games, while Sterling earned 204 in total.
+Salah was worth 233 for managers who chose to keep him in for all 38 games, while Mane collected 221 and Sterling earned 204 in total.

+Meanwhile, Manchester United star Fernandes' price has been set at £10.5m after the midfielder's impressive start to life at Old Trafford.
+The 25-year-old scored eight times and made seven assists in 14 Premier League appearances since his January switch from Portuguese giants Sporting, making 117 points.

 Keen FPL fans will be eagerly watching over the course of the coming days to see what price other players will be assigned for 2020-21.